syedfasihzaidi480/Biometric-verification-system/MOBILE_SIGNIN_FIX.md

 # Mobile Sign-In Issue - RESOLVED ✅

 ## Problem
-The mobile app was trying to sign in with email `fasihzaidi480@gmail.com`, but this user didn't exist in the database, causing a `CredentialsSignin` error.
+The mobile app was trying to sign in with a specific test email, but this user didn't exist in the database, causing a `CredentialsSignin` error.

 ## Root Cause
 The error occurred because:
-1. The user with email `fasihzaidi480@gmail.com` was not registered in the database
+1. The user with the test email was not registered in the database
 2. Auth.js requires users to exist in the `auth_users` collection with a corresponding `auth_accounts` entry containing credentials

 ## Solution Applied
 Created the test user in the database with proper authentication credentials:

 ### User Details
-- **Email**: `fasihzaidi480@gmail.com`
+- **Email**: `<test email>`
 - **Password**: `Test123!`
 - **Name**: Fasih Zaidi
 - **Phone**: +923001234567